cesipy/intruder-detection/README.md

 Make sure the EC2 security groups allow traffic on the required ports (5000 for Cloud, 5001 for Edge).

+## Evaluation
+Adversaria for evaluation, before it is incorporated into the report.

+The dataset consists of 14 images.
+- 10 images include persons, 4 no persons
+- 6 images include intruder, 8 no intruder

+### yolo
+2025-01-20 10:53:46 - INFO  - edge.py:process_frame_buffer:146 - yolo_person_detected: 10, yolo_request: 14
+yolo accuracy very good!

+### rekognition
+total intruder detected: 3, total requests: 10
+- does not recognize all intruders, one is missing!

+### overal system accu. and latency

 ## TODOs
 - [ ] path for camera set is not general - does not work on ec2
 - [x] add frame buffer and worker thread working on all frames.